ibm-cloud-docs/vmwaresolutions/shared/shared-vmwaas-migration.md

 ## Private network connectivity
 {: #shared-vmwaas-migration-network-private}

-{{site.data.keyword.vmware-service_short}} multitenant and single-tenant virtual data centers (VDCs) can use {{site.data.keyword.tg_full}} to securely interconnect with other {{site.data.keyword.vmware-service_short}} virtual data centers, {{site.data.keyword.cloud_notm}} Classic and Virtual Private Cloud (VPC) IaaS infrastructures, and your on-premises locations by using {{site.data.keyword.tg_short}} attached Direct Link connections.
+{{site.data.keyword.vcf-aas}} multitenant and single-tenant virtual data centers (VDCs) can use {{site.data.keyword.tg_full}} to securely interconnect with other {{site.data.keyword.vcf-aas}} virtual data centers, {{site.data.keyword.cloud_notm}} Classic and Virtual Private Cloud (VPC) IaaS infrastructures, and your on-premises locations by using {{site.data.keyword.tg_short}} attached Direct Link connections.

 * {{site.data.keyword.tg_short}} uses Generic Routing Encapsulation (GRE) tunnels to connect your single-tenant and multitenant virtual data centers (VDCs) to a {{site.data.keyword.tg_short}} resource.
 * Six unbound GRE tunnels and dynamic routing with BGP are used to establish redundant connectivity to each zone.
 * This way, your private connectivity options are enhanced in the new virtual data centers.

 To use this functionality, first use the VMware Solutions console to configure your GRE tunnel connections and add a connection group of six unbound GRE tunnels to your VDC.
 Then, you can add each GRE tunnel to the {{site.data.keyword.tg_short}} to attach the tunnels that belong to the connection group.
-For more information, see [Using {{site.data.keyword.tg_short}} to interconnect {{site.data.keyword.vmware-service_short}} with {{site.data.keyword.cloud_notm}} services](/docs/vmware-service?topic=vmware-service-tgw-adding-connections).
+For more information, see [Using {{site.data.keyword.tg_short}} to interconnect {{site.data.keyword.vcf-aas}} with {{site.data.keyword.cloud_notm}} services](/docs/vmware-service?topic=vmware-service-tgw-adding-connections).

 ## NSX version change
 {: #shared-vmwaas-migration-nsx-version}

-{{site.data.keyword.vmware-service_short}} virtual data centers networking uses the most recent version of VMware NSX (also known as NSX-T), while VMware Shared is based on NSX-V. This change enhances the networking capabilities of your virtual data centers.
+{{site.data.keyword.vcf-aas}} virtual data centers networking uses the most recent version of VMware NSX (also known as NSX-T), while {{site.data.keyword.vm-shared}} is based on NSX-V. This change enhances the networking capabilities of your virtual data centers.

 If you are using automation (such as Terraform), the API and Terraform resources are different.
 For more information, see [vCloud Director API](https://developer.vmware.com/apis/553/vcloud-director/){: external} and [Terraform VMware Cloud Director Provider](https://registry.terraform.io/providers/vmware/vcd/latest/docs){: external} documentation.
 {: note}